 BLM Nevada administers approximately 47,500,000 acres and is currently engaged in revising several of its land use plans, including major revisions and consolidation of its older land use plans.
 The current status of BLM Nevada land use plans is identified on a map and in a table on the Land Use Planning Schedule

 BLM Nevada collaborates with rural communities to address future economic and sustainable development and rural “urbanization” and its related issues in Land Use Plans.
 Many of these growth issues are closely inter-related with development of County public lands bills.

-BLM Nevada encourages the participation of federal and state agencies, as well as tribal and local governments and counties in collaborative and joint planning in all its 3G planning efforts.
-Experience has demonstrated that this process, while at times complex and difficult for the involved stakeholders, produces superior plans which address the needs of our public lands users.
+BLM Nevada encourages the participation of federal and state agencies, as well as Tribal and local governments and counties in collaborative and joint planning in all its planning efforts.
+Experience has demonstrated that while this process can be complex at times it produces superior plans which address the needs of our public lands users.
 Local community participation can be most helpful in providing valuable input through the participation of county representatives on planning teams as cooperating agencies, to assist in resolving and coming to consensus on critical or controversial issues raised in the planning process.

 The key points of participation for BLM planning efforts are in development of the “Analysis of the Management Situation”, which identifies social and economic information on current uses, trends, opportunities and constraints, and provides a baseline to develop alternatives for future management of resources and lands.
 Other areas communities and agencies can provide valuable participation, is in the Scoping, Alternative formulation, and Draft EIS review processes.

 In May 2014 the BLM launched "Planning 2.0" by seeking public input on how the BLM can improve the land use planning process.
 Visit the Planning 2.0 website for more information on this initiative. http://www.blm.gov/wo/st/en/prog/planning/planning_overview/planning_2_0.html